virt-manager/virt-manager/man/virt-manager.rst

 manual ``--connect`` URI.
 But it supports ``--connect`` URI as well:

 ``--show-systray``
-    Launch virt-manager in system tray
+    Launch virt-manager only in system tray

 BUGS
 ====